Marshall Erdman Prefab Houses

+Overview

 The prefab package Erdman offered included all the major structural components, interior and exterior walls, floors, windows and doors, as well as cabinets and woodwork.
 In addition to a lot, the buyer had to provide the foundation, the plumbing fixtures, heating units, electric wiring, and drywall, plus the paint.

 Buyers had to submit a topographic map and photos of the lot to Wright before purchasing the property.
 Wright would determine where the home should sit on the lot.
 Wright also intended to inspect each home after completion, and to apply his famous glazed red signature brick to the home if it had been completed as planned.